- What We Do

-In any process that requires you to resolve sometimes sensitive or emotional issues face to face you are going to hit points of conflict.
-Often one party or the other is feeling very raw and may need the opportunity to talk about how they are feeling.
+Often people who are separating feel very raw and may need the opportunity to talk about how they are feeling.
 Handing the decisions over to a third party, such as a judge or arbitrator, may be tempting.
 Sitting down with your ex can be a daunting prospect or you may think that there is no way they are going to listen to your point of view.
-There is however help available from family consultants and if you take control of the decisions yourself you are far more likely to reach a solution that suits the family as a whole.
+Communication may have broken down.
+This is however where the assistance of a family consultant can help, enabling you to take control of the decisions yourself.
+You are then far more likely to reach a long term working solution in a quicker and more cost effective way.

 A family consultant can help you to equip yourself to talk about the separation so that you are in the best place to make decisions that may have a long reaching impact on your life and those of your children.

 Using a family consultant can prove cost effective as your mediator (and lawyers if instructed) can then concentrate on the other aspects of your case knowing that you are fully supported emotionally.
 You will be able to focus and work efficiently with your mediator (and lawyer if instructed) without emotional dynamics clouding your judgement.

 Anecdotal evidence suggests that having the assistance of a family consultant can cut down on the number of mediation sessions needed to reach an outcome.